 While the beach is the main attraction for visitors to Kure Beach, the town is also a prime destination for those who enjoy boating or fishing.
 The convergence of the Cape Fear River, the Intracoastal Waterway and the Atlantic Ocean make fishing near Kure Beach the best around.
 There are opportunities for surf fishing, bottom fishing, shell fishing and deep-sea fishing.
 In addition, the centerpiece of Kure Beach is the 700-foot-long Kure Beach Fishing Pier where visitors can enjoy a day of fishing, stop by the tackle shop, or play some games in the arcade.

 The island plays host to a variety of festivals and events throughout the year.
-The Pleasure Island Seafood, Blues and Jazz Festival in April, Carolina Beach Music Festival in June, Cape Fear Kite Festival in November and the Island of Lights Holiday Flotilla and Parade in December are some of the most popular.
+The Cape Fear Kite Festival in November and the Island of Lights Holiday Flotilla and Parade in December are some of the most popular.
 The New Year is ushered in with a street dance and the lowering of a giant lighted beach ball.